This article was adapted from “Play It Safe When Gaming Online” by Microsoft, a member of the Cyber Security Awareness Alliance.

-Defend your devices against Internet dangers.
-Install reputable anti-virus software.
-Keep all software and apps up to date, automatically whenever possible.
-Never disable the security features on your devices: don’t turn off your firewall or jailbreak your phone.
-Use tools to set limits.
+- Defend their devices against Internet dangers.
+Help them install reputable anti-virus software and keep all their software and apps up to date, automatically whenever possible.
+The security features on their devices should never be disabled, neither should they turn off their firewall or jailbreak their phones.

 - Most gaming consoles allow a parent to set limits on the type of games and apps that children can play based on the content rating, and limit who they can play with.